-FiftyFlowers.com sent us the wholesale flowers for this Sunflower Wreath project.
-The blooms were cut and shipped directly to our doorstep from the farm where they grew.
+FiftyFlowers.com sent us the beautiful flowers for this Sunflower Wreath tutorial.
+The blooms were cut and shipped directly to our doorstep from the farm where they grow and we were amazed at just how beautiful the flowers were when they arrived.

 Once you order the flowers, they call you to verify your order.
 Then you receive another text letting you know when they will shipping.
 It is best to have your flowers delivered approximately 3 days before your event.
 They are shipped directly to you from farms around the globe.
 It takes about that long for them to come alive and open up.